yangxir/yangxir/README.md

 💞️ I am eager to collaborate with other developers in the AI+X field for more innovative projects.
 If you are interested in my skills and projects, feel free to reach out.
 I look forward to working with you!

-📫 If you want to contact me, you can reach me via my email at 935488599@qq.com, 2354573528@qq.com, or yangxirui9@gmail.com.
+📫 If you want to contact me, you can reach me via my email at yangxirui9@gmail.com.

 ## Projects